-Meta description is a short description about your content which gives an idea about your content to the search engines, not only this, the meta description is also shown to the users in search results.
+A meta description is a short description of your content that gives an idea about your content to the search engines, not only this but the meta description is also shown to the users in search results.
 Therefore, you should be careful with it.

-You can add meta description using an SEO plugin.
-These are the things that you should take care about while creating a meta description.
+You can add meta descriptions using an SEO plugin.
+These are the things that you should take care of while creating a meta description.